THE LOUDOUN COUNTY SENIOR CENTER AT CASCADES

 President: The duties of the President shall be to preside at all meetings of the Advisory Board; shall direct the business affairs of the Advisory Board; and shall appoint all committees necessary to properly administer the Advisory Board.

-The Treasurer shall maintain a checking account in the name of the Advisory Board, and shall deposit all funds of the Advisory Board into such account.
+The Treasurer shall maintain a checking account and a savings account in the name of the Advisory Board, and shall deposit all funds of the Advisory Board into such accounts.
 Checks drawn on the account shall require the signature of one of the following three authorized officers: President, Vice-President, and Treasurer.

-Secretary The Secretary shall prepare meeting minutes and correspondence as necessary.
-Shall maintain all documents of the Advisory Board including, but not limited to, the Articles of Incorporation, and these Bylaws and all amendments to these Bylaws; shall maintain the minutes of past meetings of the Advisory Board and a record of Directors’ attendance at such meetings; and shall prepare all correspondence on behalf of the Advisory Board.
+Secretary: The Secretary shall prepare meeting minutes and correspondence as necessary.
+Shall maintain all documents of the Advisory Board including, but not limited to, the Articles of Incorporation, and these Bylaws and all amendments to these Bylaws; shall maintain the minutes of past meetings of the Advisory Board and a record of board members’ attendance at such meetings; and shall prepare all correspondence on behalf of the Advisory Board.

 The fiscal year for the Advisory Board will be from July 1 through June 30 of each year.

 A quorum for the transaction of Advisory Board business shall be a simple majority, one more than half of the Advisory Board members.
-Actions of the Advisory Board may be taken upon the affirmative vote of a simple majority of the Directors present at any meeting at which a quorum is present.
+Actions of the Advisory Board may be taken upon the affirmative vote of a simple majority of the board members present at any meeting at which a quorum is present.
+An electronic vote may be called for by the President of the Advisory Board at any time.

 The president may form committees as needed, and shall appoint the chair of each committee.
 Standing committees are as follows: Executive Committee, Governance Committee, Fund Development Committee, and Communications Committee.

 The Executive Committee shall include all Officers of the Advisory Board, the committee chairs of key committees as designated by the President, and the Manager of the Senior Center.
-The Planning Team will be a part of this committee.
-The Executive Committee shall frame issues, and plan the meeting agenda for Advisory Board meetings.
+The Executive Committee shall frame issues and propose topics for Advisory Board meetings.

-The Governance Committee will determine needed membership skills for directors of the Advisory Board; identify, recruit and nominate candidates for the Advisory Board, with nominations to be presented at the meeting of the Board in May of each year; monitor Advisory Board operations, and make recommendations regarding amendments to these Bylaws.
+The Governance Committee will determine needed membership skills for members of the Advisory Board; identify, recruit and nominate candidates for the Advisory Board, with nominations to be presented at the meeting of the Board; monitor Advisory Board operations, and make recommendations regarding amendments to these Bylaws.

-The Fund Development Committee will identify and partner with businesses, community leaders and volunteers to raise funds to support the Senior Center.
+The Fund Development Committee will identify and partner with businesses, community leaders, other Senior Center members, and volunteers to raise funds to support the Senior Center.
 The Curio Cabinet Team, independently run, is a part of this committee.

 The Communications Committee will promote Senior Center activities in public venues, including Senior Center newsletter articles, communicate the ideas and concerns of Senior Center participants to the Advisory Board as a whole, and plan strategies to advise community members of the services and programs available at the Center.
 The Sunshine Team, a part of this committee, will provide support for Senior Center participants who are ill or managing major life changes, and will recommend and plan appropriate methods of improving the spirits of participants in need.